 While the restaurant and shopping precinct within the Emporium complex is now more Guzman Y Gomez than Gucci, Tartufo is still its highly regarded Italian neighbour, and a short wander up the road will have you browsing Pottery Barn, sipping Campos coffee, and buying Ashton Kutcher’s favourite brownies at Dello Mano.

-For the fashion-forward traveller: Alex Perry Hotel and Apartments, Fortitude Valley
+4. Alex Perry Hotel and Apartments, Fortitude Valley

+Flamboyance in all the right places.
 When a fashion designer is behind the aesthetic, one would hope style would prevail.

 In the case of Australia’s Next Top Model judge and Mr Sunglasses, Alex Perry, his first foray into hotels, Alex Perry Hotel and Apartments, Fortitude Valley, would surely secure the model tick of approval.